Automattic/wordpress-activitypub/SECURITY.md

 ## Supported Versions

-Generally, only the latest version of Jetpack has continued support.
-If a critical vulnerability is found in the current version of Jetpack, we may opt to backport any patches to previous versions.
+Generally, only the latest version of the ActivityPub plugin has continued support.
+If a critical vulnerability is found in the current version of the ActivityPub plugin, we may opt to backport any patches to previous versions.

 ## Reporting a Vulnerability